 You’ve found THE dress (and dresses for your bridesmaids).
 You’ve locked down the date and secured your venue.
 You’ve chosen the menu, the cake, the band, and the photographer.

-Now that all of the most important elements are planned, it’s time to focus on the fun things, like choosing the love songs that will play at your wedding!
+Now that all the most important elements are ready, it’s time to focus on the fun things, like choosing the love songs that will play at your wedding!

-The first song your guests will hear is the processional song you choose to walk down the aisle to.
+The first song your guests will hear is the song you walk down the aisle to.
 And that song will set the entire tone for your big day.

 Not sure what song you want for your grand entrance?

-Here Comes the Bride (and Other Traditional Processional Songs)
+Here Comes the Bride (& Other Traditional Processional Songs)

 1. “Bridal Chorus” by Richard Wagner